cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/setup/monthly-release-dates.md

 # Plan for Viva Glint platform deployment dates

 Microsoft Viva Glint is consistently improving the customer experience.
 Our platform maintains an agile production cycle with fixes, enhancements, and new features.
-Recurring updates to all customers and provide details about what's upcoming to the Viva Glint platform.
+Recurring updates to all customers and providing details about what's upcoming to the Viva Glint platform.
 This update includes scheduled downtime for the regular maintenance.
 The release schedule is subject to change and is updated as appropriate.

 Beginning in April, 2025, deployment days move from Saturdays to Thursdays.